|Distance (km)||Ascent (metres)||Number of days|

 The route is better walked south to north, because this gives better views and puts the prevailing wind behind you.

 The Rotary Club of Ayr created this trail and maintains it on a voluntary basis.
 It links with the Mull of Galloway Trail in the south and the Clyde Coastal Path in the north to form the 135-mile Firth o Clyde Rotary Trail (Mull of Galloway to Milngavie), created by the Rotary Clubs of Stranraer, Ayr, Gourock and Allander.
-This links into the International Appalachian Trail Scotland from the Mull of Galloway to Cape Wrath.
+This links into the Scottish section of the International Appalachian Trail from the Mull of Galloway to Cape Wrath.

 On the sections from Glenapp to Girvan, Culzean Bay to Ayr, and north of Largs, certain parts of the terrain can be rough, but spectacular, incorporating hill and clifftop tracks, and rocky shores.
 In contrast, the sweeping Ayr and Irvine Bays provide a pleasant and varied beach walk from Girvan to Largs over almost two-thirds of the entire route.
 Featuring memorable views of Ailsa Craig and Arran, the route is rich in superb coastal scenery and biodiversity.